Musical Instrument Insurance

 Just because a musical instrument is covered by homeowners or renters insurance doesn’t mean you should file a claim if it is damaged or lost.
 When a policyholder files an insurance claim, they're required to pay their deductible.
 Additionally, repeat claims could increase future insurance rates.

 The answer depends on the nature of the insured loss.
-Policyholders need to recognize an important distinction between filing a claim for an instrument that's destroyed in a fire, for example, versus one that's stolen.
+Filing a claim for an instrument that's destroyed in a fire, for example, may be more economical than filing for one that's been stolen.

-Even though the deductible for each loss would be the same amount, a musical instrument lost in a fire would probably be included in a large claim to repair their home and replace personal property.
-In this case, the cost of the deductible would offset what could be tens of thousands of dollars in damages.
+Even though the deductible for each loss would be the same amount, a musical instrument lost in a fire would probably be included in a larger claim to repair your home and replace personal property.
+In this case, the cost of the deductible would be offset by what could be tens of thousands of dollars in damages that will be coming to you.

-On the other hand, if someone broke into a policyholder’s car or home and stole only their guitar, the cost to replace those out-of-pocket costs might not be much more than a homeowners or renters insurance deductible.
-In this case, it could be better to pay for the losses yourself and avoid expensive future hikes to your premium.
+If you own a guitar and someone broke into yourcar or home and stole only it, the cost to replace it out-of-pocket might not be much more than a homeowners or renters insurance deductible.
+In this case, it could be better to pay for the loss yourself and avoid expensive future hikes to your premium.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.